jujumiago/living-civilization-framework/README.md

 * A replacement for existing institutions
 * Professional advice

-Applications of the framework should consider local conditions, evidence, and human rights principles.
+Any practical application of concepts discussed in LCF should consider applicable laws, local conditions, available evidence, ethical considerations, and internationally recognized human rights principles.

 ---

+## 📚 Academic and Conceptual Position

+LCF is an independent conceptual framework that synthesizes ideas from multiple fields of knowledge.
+References to existing disciplines, thinkers, or historical developments throughout the documentation are intended to illustrate conceptual relationships rather than imply endorsement, ownership, or complete representation of those works.

+The framework is designed to evolve through research, evidence, constructive discussion, and practical experience.

+---

 ## 📜 License

-Licensed under CC BY-SA 4.0.
+Unless otherwise noted, the documentation in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.

 This license applies to this framework documentation and its derivatives according to the CC BY-SA 4.0 terms.